lukekolbe/Active-Learning-in-CreditScoring/README.md

 ## HOW TO USE THE CODE
 All files required are part of the repo, the data for the thesis was provided by the Chair of Information Systems of Humboldt-Universität zu Berlin.
+Datasets include the publicly available datasets GiveMeSomeCredit (GMSC), Home Equity dataset (HMEQ), PAKDD, Australian Credit Approval (Statlog), German Credit Data (Statlog), Lendingclub.
+Datasets with limited availability are Thomas, UK, Bene1, Bene2.

 The full code of the experiment comprises 4 code files:
 - main file: AL_CreditScoring.ipynb